Do you believe that more opportunities equal more chances of success? I sure did.

 “How many things should I focus on?”

 That’s a tough one.
 It depends on where you are in life.
-In the beginning of your career, I would pick one to make things easy.
+At the beginning of your career, I would pick one to make things easy.
 Just pick one skill and give it all your attention.

 But having just one skill in life will not get you far.
 When I look at people who are doing well in life, they often have combined several skills to get a competitive advantage.